xetus-oss/docker-ossec-server/README.md

 # docker-ossec-server

 An ossec-server image with the ability to separate the ossec configuration/data from the container.
-This image is designed to be as turn-key as possible, supporting out of the box:
+This image is designed to be as turnkey as possible, supporting out of the box:

 1. Automatic enrollment for agents, using ossec-authd
 2. Syslog forwarding support for the ossec server messages (requires syslog server)